 It is absolutely essential that you have the correct clothing and equipment on your trek.
 Be prepared at all times, whilst trekking, to experience changing weather conditions.
 It can rain or snow at any time during the day or trekking season.

-Points to consider when making your gear selection:
+Points to consider when making general gear selection on our active trips:

 1. Many of our treks proceed from warm, low altitudes to cold, high altitudes.
 It will be necessary for you to be able to control your comfort by adding or taking off clothing as required.
 It is far better to have a number of layers that can be changed with temperature variations, or when you stop for rests during the day.
 During the trekking day you may start walking with a light sweater and tracksuit pants.
 As the day progresses you may feel comfortable in T-shirt and shorts, then later on you may need to put on the tracksuit, and eventually a down jacket, warm pants, hat and gloves.